 Foundations of Adult Learning Seminar

 This seminar is a great way to meet your advisor in person and meet other students from around the country who will be undertaking this adventure just like you.
-You will learn about the advising system, the curriculum and degree planning procedures.
+You will learn about the advising system, the curriculum, and degree planning procedures.
 We’ll walk you through out-of-class learning contracts and prior learning assessment processes.
 Being here on campus and meeting the people who will help you along this journey goes a long way to launching a successful LifeTrack student.

 Working with Your Advisor

 Your advisor is your direct link to The University of Alabama.
 They are what makes LifeTrack a unique and flexible program that works for so many adults.
 You will be assigned to an academic advisor at the Learn On Adult Learning Seminar.
-After attending seminar, you can contact your advisor by telephone or e-mail as needed.
+After attending the seminar, you can contact your advisor by telephone or e-mail as needed.